 Far from all electronic products are designed to comply with the European EMC directive.
 In fact, electronic devices manufactured for other countries and markets may be non-compliant and therefore prohibited from being imported and sold in the EU.

 Ensuring EMC directive compliance requires that the product is designed with its technical criteria in mind.
 For example, this may require that certain components are properly shielded.
-While the methods differ depending on the product, it’s important to never assume that manufacturers outside the EU understand the technical requirements outlined in the EMC Directive.
+While the methods differ depending on the product, it’s important never to assume that manufacturers outside the EU understand the technical requirements outlined in the EMC Directive.

-Instead, it’s necessary to “design for EMC compliance” at an early stage of a products development cycle.
+Instead, it’s necessary to “design for EMC compliance” at an early stage of a product’s development cycle.
 Keep in mind that EMC testing can be costly, often counted in the thousands of dollars.
 Hence, you rather avoid a situation in which you need to adjust the product design in iterations and send the device back for repeated EMC testing.